tripott/contributing/contributing.md

 Follow these steps to tell us about your contribution:

 - Are you fixing a bug?
-Copy the template from here:

-1. Update the **README.md** with details of changes to the project, this includes new environment variables, or anything else that would impact a consumer of this library.
+Copy this template: https://github.com/tripott/contributing/blob/master/big-fix-pr-template.md
+- Are you fixing documentation?: Copy this template: https://github.com/tripott/contributing/blob/master/documentation-pr-template.md
+- Are you adding a feature?
+Copy this template: https://github.com/tripott/contributing/blob/master/feature-change-pr-template.md

 ## Code of Conduct